Probate

-Inheriting a house in the East Bay is rarely simple.
-There's the property itself, the legal process, the tax questions, and often several family members with different ideas.
-If selling is on the table, this guide walks through what actually happens next — in plain language, from the sell-and-close side.
-I'm YK Kuliev, a licensed California agent (DRE #02006033), and I've helped many California families through exactly this since 2012.
+Inheriting an East Bay home is rarely simple — there is the property, the court process, the tax questions, and often several family members with different plans.
+If selling is on the table, here is what actually happens next, in plain language.
+I am YK Kuliev, a licensed California agent (DRE #02006033), and I have helped California families through exactly this since 2012.

-One thing up front: this isn't legal advice.
-For the probate process itself, you'll want a probate attorney.
-What I can do is explain how the pieces affect *when and how you can sell*, and where a cash sale fits if that's the route you choose.
+Up front: this is a seller guide, not legal advice.
+For the probate process itself, you will want a probate attorney.
+What I can do is explain how the pieces affect when and how you can sell — and where a cash sale fits if you choose it.

 Prop 19 and the reassessment question